Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 At the moment I will be the only Author, as this pet project of mine is extremely new.
 This is also done for authenticity and trust reasons.

-This way you will have only me and my hatred for bots to give your trust.
+This way you will have only me and my hatred for bots to have given your trust.

 I will be allowing public contributions in the future for me and a set of trusted authors to filter through, but as of now, I'd like this project and contributions to be maintained by just me.